Women in the electrical trades

 The Electrical Trades Union is welcoming more women than ever before.
 The ETU National Women’s Committee is proud to have played a massive role in encouraging more women to take up a trade and join our Union.
 They are the driving force behind improving conditions for women across the Union and the industry, advocating for action on issues like gender bias, sex discrimination and breaking down employment barriers for women.

 ETU Divisional Executive holds a place for an affirmative action officer, to advocate for issues that affect women as part of Union campaigns and decisions.
-Affirmative action officer Ellen McNally from the NSW branch sits on the executive and leads the National Women’s Committee.
+Affirmative action officer Raven Maris from the NSW branch was elected in July 2023 and will sit on the executive and lead the National Women’s Committee.
+Raven will also be the first ETU AA (Women) Divisional Councillor elected to represent ETU female members on the CEPU National Council.
+The CEPU is constituted by the Electrical (ETU), Plumbing and Communications divisions.

-The affirmative action officers (AAOs) in each state are:
+The affirmative action officers (AAs) in each state are: